US Trade Deficit With China and Why It's So High

 The Real Reason American Jobs Are Going to China

-The United States imports consumer electronics, clothing, and machinery from China.
-A lot of the imports are from U.S. manufacturers that send raw materials to China for low-cost assembly.
+The United States imported from China $77 billion in computers and accessories, $70 billion in cell phones and $54 billion in apparel and footwear.
+A lot of these imports are from U.S. manufacturers that send raw materials to China for low-cost assembly.
 Once shipped back to the United States, they are considered imports.

 - A lower standard of living, which allows companies in China to pay lower wages to workers.